maxalbert/pyproject_cookiecutter/README.md

 Let's say you provided the value `project_slug="foobar_project"`

+3. Check contents of the generated files and tweak as needed

+In most cases you probably won't need to adjust the values, but double-check if you are unsure.

+- `pyproject.toml` (Python version; list of dependencies and their versions)
+- `setup.py` (project name & description; author name & email; GitHub URL; license; classifiers; etc.)

-3. Change into the newly created project directory and use `poetry` to install dependencies for your project.
+4. Change into the newly created project directory and use `poetry` to install dependencies for your project.
 ```
 $ cd foobar_project
 $ poetry install